redplayer0/tax_advisor/README.md

 - user provides financial info and a prompt and the app return tax advise through the use of gpt-4o

 # REST API
-- POST /token: Login with username and password to get an access token (OAuth2).
+- `POST /token`: Login with username and password to get an access token (OAuth2).
-- POST /signup: Create a new user with a username and password.
+- `POST /signup`: Create a new user with a username and password.
-- GET /users/me: Get the current user's details (requires Bearer token).
+- `GET /users`/me: Get the current user's details (requires Bearer token).
-- POST /advice: Generate financial advice based on user input (requires Bearer token).
+- `POST /advice`: Generate financial advice based on user input (requires Bearer token).

 # openAI API Integration
 - The OpenAI API key is loaded securely from the environment variables using the dotenv package.